hookjamesa/austin_animal_shelter_analysis/README.md

 # Austin Animal Shelter Analysis

-Analysis of
+Analysis of over 80,000 animal adoption intake and outcome data entries for the Austin Animal Center to predict likelihood of adoption outcome

 ## Project Overview and Objective

 The Austin Animal Center is the largest no-kill animal shelter in the United States that provides care and shelter to over 18,000 animals each year.
 The goal of this study is to perform exploratory analysis to determine whether there is a predictable pattern or visible trend to shelter pet adoption outcomes.
-A supervised machine learning model is also built to try and predict whether an animal at the shelter will be adopted (=1) or not adopted (=0) based on a range of criteria (e.g. animal type, breed, age, time in shelter, etc.).
+A supervised machine learning model is also built to try and predict what the adoption outcome for an animal at the shelter will be based on a range of criteria (e.g. animal type, breed, age, time in shelter, etc.).

 ### Purpose of the study